What Does The MoneySavingExpert Think of Equity Release? (2026)

 • The golden rule of Martin Lewis: always seek advice from an independent, ERC-registered adviser.

-✔ Plans approved by the Equity Release Council (ERC) come with a no negative equity guarantee, so you’ll never owe more than your home is worth.
+✔ Plans approved by the Equity Release Council (ERC) come with a no negative equity guarantee, meaning you will never owe more than the value of your home when the property is sold. ❌ Equity release can reduce the inheritance left to family members, particularly if the loan runs for many years.

 Martin Lewis on Inheritance and Quality of Life